Thomas Burr Osborne (politician)

-Thomas Burr Osborne (July 8, 1798 – September 2, 1869) was a U.S. Representative from Connecticut.
+Thomas Burr Osborne (July 8, 1798 – September 2, 1869) was a U.S. representative from Connecticut.
 He also served as a member of the Connecticut House of Representatives and Connecticut Senate.

 Early life and family

-Born in Easton, Connecticut (called Weston at the time), the son of Jeremiah and Anna (Sherwood) Osborne, he was graduated from Yale College in 1817.
+Born in Easton, Connecticut (called Weston at the time), the son of Jeremiah and Anna (Sherwood) Osborne, he graduated from Yale College in 1817.
 He was married to Elizabeth Huntington Dimon, daughter of Ebenezer Dimon.
 Their daughter Mary Elizabeth Osborne married Henry B. Harrison, Governor of Connecticut from 1885 to 1887.
 Their son Arthur Dimon Osborne (April 17, 1828 - April 14, 1920) was a lawyer, law professor at Yale University, and president of the Second National Bank of New Haven.
 His son Thomas Burr Osborne (August 5, 1859 - January 29, 1929) was a biochemist and co-discoverer of Vitamin A.

 Political career

 He was admitted to the bar in 1820 and commenced practice in Fairfield, Connecticut.
 He served as clerk of the county and superior courts 1826-1839.
 He served as member of the Connecticut House of Representatives in 1836.

 Osborne was elected as a Whig to the Twenty-sixth and Twenty-seventh Congresses (March 4, 1839 - March 3, 1843).
 He served as chairman of the Committee on Patents (Twenty-seventh Congress).

 He served in the Connecticut Senate in 1844, and the same year was appointed judge of the Fairfield County Court, which office he held for several years.

 He was again a member of the state House of Representatives in 1850.
 He served as judge of probate for Fairfield district in 1851.